RADSuite/RADalign/README.md

 ---

 ## Installation
+RADalign is written in R. If you do not already have R downloaded, you can download it here, along with RStudio, the IDE most commonly used for coding R: https://posit.co/downloads/

 RADalign is installed directly from GitHub.
 All dependencies are handled automatically.
 Run the following commands in your R or RStudio console: